KLYE-Dev/snak/README.md

 ![Snack](https://thumb.ibb.co/bWVvmS/snack.png "Snack")

 -----------------------
-Updated for Hyperledger Burrow v0.18.0
+Updated for Hive Smart Chain (HSC) v0.18.0
 This document has inspired by truffle README.md

-Snak is a node.js app which already is under development, aiming to facilitate working with hyperledger Burrow without using Monax.
+hsc-helper-cli is a node.js app which already is under development, aiming to facilitate working with Hive Smart Chain (HSC) without using Monax.

-### with snak you will have these facilities:
+### with hsc-helper-cli you will have these facilities:

-* Easily install and uninstall hyperledger burrow.
+* Easily install and uninstall Hive Smart Chain (HSC).
 * Built-in smart contract compilation, linking, deployment.
 * Having interaction with blockchain(Burrow) directly via linux terminal.
 * Automated contract testing with Mocha and Chai(will be added in future).